 But then they move in, and suddenly things take a turn for the worse.
 The stairs squeak, then collapse.
 You try to take a shower, but only end up Covered in Mud.
 The faucet in the master bathroom won't stop dripping.
 The back door is being eaten by bugs.
-Both the oven and the grill in the garden char everything placed on them, and that's on the times when they don't go off in someone's face like an Improvised Incendiary Device.
+If / when they work at all, both the stove / oven in the kitchen and the grill in the garden char everything placed on them, and that's only the times when they don't go off in someone's face like an Improvised Incendiary Device.
 And it appears a family of skunks is living in the attic.

 Uh oh.
 They've bought The Alleged House.
 Unfortunately, this trope is all too common in real life.
 May or may not also be an Old, Dark House, and god help you if it's also haunted.
 Compare The Alleged Car and The Alleged Computer for the automotive and computer equivalents.
 Contrast Cool House.
 If it's a Cool House hiding in alleged house clothing, see What a Piece of Junk and/or Not-So-Abandoned Building.